Evaluate Your Own Research Question

 - Given my answers to the above questions, do I have a good-quality research question that I actually will be able to answer by doing research?

-Contact your course tutor if you're not sure whether your research question fulfills the assignment.
+Contact your course mentor if you're not sure whether your research question fulfills the assignment.